awhinery/kcg/about_flow_data/README.md

 ## Flows and flows

-NetFlow(tm) is a Cisco faeture that appeared around 1996[*](https://en.wikipedia.org/wiki/NetFlow) in Cisco routers.
+NetFlow(tm) is a Cisco feature that appeared around 1996[*] (https://en.wikipedia.org/wiki/NetFlow) in Cisco routers.
 Original NetFlow sampled all packets, followed by Sampled Netflow, which sampled a packet every-so-often, either by periodic or random triggers.